-When I was planning my recent trip to London, afternoon tea at The Rubens at the Palace was one of the first things I put on my list.
-I’d had afternoon tea in London before, but that had been a bit of a disappointing experience.
-So this time, and especially as I was going with my friend Amanda from MarocMama for her birthday, it had to be top notch.
+When I was planning a London to celebrate my best friend Amanda from MarocMama‘s birthday, afternoon tea at The Rubens at The Palace hotel was one of the first things I put on my list.
+I'd had afternoon tea in London before, but that had been a bit of a disappointing experience.
+So this time, and especially as we had a birthday to celebrate, it had to be top-notch.

 So to The Rubens at the Palace hotel we went.

-Afternoon tea The Rubens at the Palace hotel
+Afternoon tea at The Rubens at the Palace hotel

 As The Rubens hotel is quite fancy, I was worried that I wouldn't feel totally comfortable there but that fear turned out to be ungrounded.
 Yes, the decor is amazing, with velvety furniture and nicely set tables, but as soon as we took place on the “couch” with a view of the street, we felt at ease.

-The Palace Lounge offers quite the selection of fresh loose teas.
+The Palace Lounge offers quite a selection of fresh loose teas.
 Amanda went with The Royal Jubilee Blend and I opted for a more classic Lady Grey.

 It didn't take too long for the tea to arrive and soon after, the food followed.